MoxieN/YeetSharp/README.md

 # main/YeetSharp

-A .NET emulator for the Yeet CPU architecture
+A .NET emulator for the Yeet-8 CPU architecture

 ## Getting Started